 Above 500 CD4 cells

-No unusual infections likely to appear.
+No unusual infections are likely to occur.

 200-500 CD4 cells